Bandbook - Our Fun Toons

 198 'tain't No Sin to Take Off your Skin - always wanted to play this.

-199 Roseroom - from Keith Nichols and Tuesday nights with Jilly.
+199 Roseroom - from Keith Nichols and our Tuesday nights with Jilly way back in 2000.

 Carroll Gibbons / Savoy Hotel Orpheans